semgrep/semgrep-docs/docs/licensing.md

 <dl>
   <dt>Semgrep CLI</dt>
     <dd>Semgrep CLI is an open source project licensed under <a href="https://github.com/returntocorp/semgrep/blob/develop/LICENSE">LGPL 2.1</a>.
-The proprietary extension of Semgrep CLI is DeepSemgrep, for more information see <a href="https://semgrep.dev/terms">Terms of Service</a>.</dd>
+The proprietary extension of Semgrep CLI is DeepSemgrep, see also <a href="https://semgrep.dev/terms">Terms of Service</a>.</dd>
   <dt>Semgrep Supply Chain</dt>
     <dd>Proprietary.
 See <a href="https://semgrep.dev/terms">Terms of Service</a>.</dd>
   <dt>Semgrep App</dt>